 Perhaps one of the messiest and most entertaining parts of Indonesian Independence Day is the observing of panjat pinang, a tradition that began during colonial times.

-The rowdy game consists of heavily greased poles, usually nut trees that have been stripped, erected in the main squares of towns and villages; various prizes are placed on top just out of reach.
-Contestants — often organized into teams — push, slip, and slide up the pole in a chaotic free-for-all to grab the prize.
+The rowdy game consists of heavily greased poles, usually nut trees that have been stripped and erected in the main squares of towns and villages.
+Various prizes are placed on top just out of reach.
+Contestants—often organized into teams—push, slip, and slide up the pole in a chaotic free-for-all to grab the prize.
 What starts as a vicious, comical competition usually turns into a heroic display of teamwork as people realize just how difficult the seemingly simple climb really is.